-In 2019 the Company paid a finder's fee of \$750,000 in relation to the joint venture arrangement with Dixie, paid in the form of equity and paid \$500,000 in compensation bonuses related to the financing transactions.
+In the first quarter of 2019, the Company paid a finder's fee of \$750,000 in relation to the joint venture arrangement with Dixie, paid in the form of equity and paid \$500,000 in compensation bonuses related to the financing transactions.
+A further \$500,000 in compensation bonuses was also paid in the second quarter of 2019 in relation to the second financing the Company completed in 2019.